GHub2000/learngit/readme.txt

-hello,Git!
+Hello,Git!
-Creating a new branch is quick and simple. merge and save branch.
+Creating a new branch is quick and simple.
+Merge and save branch.